 Encourage collaboration throughout IT, processes, security teams, and other relevant stakeholders.
 Promote open channels of communication, share knowledge and ideas, and have regular meetings to ensure that everyone is dedicated to the success of the XDR implementation and that goals are being met.

 By giving the security staff training and educational resources, you may help them better understand XDR principles and best practices.
-Keep up to date on the latest and most recent XDR market and technological changes.
+Keep up-to-date on the latest and most recent XDR market and technological changes.
 Encourage an atmosphere of learning inside the company to guarantee ongoing skill and information exchange.

 Regularly review and evaluate the XDR implementation.
 Determine where there is potential for improvement, then modify the setup and procedures.
 Update your understanding of emerging threats, then make the necessary XDR solution revisions.